 Mini planted its flag in the electric car segment when it introduced the Cooper SE, but it’s not leaving the flat-out performance and the go-kart-like handling some of its models are known for behind.
 The BMW-owned company traveled to the 2019 Los Angeles Auto Show to introduce the John Cooper Works GP, a hot hatch that’s quick, rare, and expensive.

-A quick glance at the show car is all it takes to tell it isn’t an ordinary Cooper hatchback.
-This one looks like it has amassed thousands of experience points and evolved, Pokemon-style.
+It takes only a quick look at the model to tell it isn’t an ordinary Cooper hatchback.
+It looks like it has amassed thousands of experience points and evolved, Pokémon-style.
 The basic body is reminiscent of the Cooper we know and love, but it wears one of the most aggressive body kits we’ve ever seen on England’s favorite city car.
 The front end receives a deeper front bumper with three air dams, while designers added fender flares with built-in ducts to channel cooling air to the brakes.
 The hood scoop hints that something powerful lurks between the front wheels.

-The back end is even more extreme than the front.
-The fender flares match the ones on the front in terms of width, but they extend into fins that would put any car short of a 1959 Cadillac Eldorado to shame.
-The back end of the roof panel wears a spoiler the size of a bench in Central Park, while Union Jack tail lamps and a massive emblem on the trunk lid add a finishing touch to the look.
-It’s proud of its roots, and it’s ready to rumble.
+The back end looks even more extreme than the front, thanks in part to a spoiler the size of a bench in Central Park, and fender flares made using a blend of plastic and carbon fiber.
+Union Jack tail lamps and a massive emblem on the trunk lid add a finishing touch to the look.
+The GP is proud of its roots, and it’s ready to rumble.